w3c/wai-about-wai/_about/groups/apawg/video-examples.md

 The following videos highlight the work being performed in APA and within our task forces.

-## Personalization Video Example
+## WAI-Adapt Video Example

-The [Personalization Task Force](https://www.w3.org/WAI/APA/task-forces/personalization/) created a video to demonstrate a semantic overlay approach to enable user driven personalization, eg. the association of user-preferred symbols with elements having those semantics.
+The [WAI-Adapt Task Force](https://www.w3.org/WAI/APA/task-forces/adapt/) created a video to demonstrate a semantic overlay approach to enable user driven personalization, eg. the association of user-preferred symbols with elements having those semantics.

 ### Video Recording